Ahoy Cooperative works to foster greater democracy and care in communities.

 Served as a thought leader to the cooperative movement through writing and public speaking – on building cooperative and movement networks, designing governance infrastructure for social movements, building bridges between FLOSS technology and cooperation, fostering cooperative culture, and the necessary role of youth in movement-building.

-EMLC is available to design, facilitate, and implement organizational structures, processes, and gatherings.
-Every project is unique – please get in touch to explore what working with EMLC might look like for your group.
-Check out a sample listing of past projects EMLC has completed with other groups.
+Ahoy Cooperative is available to design, facilitate, and implement organizational structures, processes, and gatherings.
+Every project is unique – please get in touch to explore what working with us might look like for your group.

 Membership – Systems, Programs, & Communications